mtask/LocalLLMtest/README.md

 ## Python script - cve_query.py

-This script fetches CVE data, stores that data in Whoosh index.
+This script fetches CVE data and stores that data in Whoosh index.
 Then it is used as a context for Ollama prompts.
-RSS feed can also use feed of CVE data but this has more specific Whoosh schema for CVE data and allows making queries based on that.
+RSS feed can also use feed of CVE data but this has more specific Whoosh schema for CVE data and allows making queries based on that schema.

 ```bash
 usage: cve_query.py [-h] [--update] --whoosh_query WHOOSH_QUERY --ollama_prompt OLLAMA_PROMPT [--context_size CONTEXT_SIZE]